DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 A GCSE (General Certificate of Secondary Education) is an academic qualification awarded for exams in England, usually taken at age 16.

 If you’re not sure whether your qualifications meet the entry requirements for iQTS, you can apply for a statement of comparability from [UK ENIC](https://enic.org.uk/Qualifications/SOC/Default.aspx), the UK National Information Centre for global qualifications and skills.
-A statement of comparability proves that your school and university qualifications are the same standard as UK GCSEs and a UK undergraduate degree.
+A statement of comparability proves that your school and university qualifications are the same standard as UK GCSEs and a UK bachelor's degree.

 ## Fees